73. Chapter 73

 “The Great Forest Alliance of the Three Big Countries may have more effective medicines, but the ones in that country are extremely low in distribution.
 You won’t be able to get them in this city.
 But—”

 “There are miraculous items known as the Three Hidden Treasures of Healing.
-All defects and diseases can be cured, but even the royal family and the great aristocrats cannot get it.
+All defects and diseases can be cured, but not even the royal family and the great aristocrats can get them so easily.
 The “Crimson Grass” appeared inside the deep layer of a labyrinth in the Labyrinth City.
 An “Elixir” made by the elf from refining the world tree sap.
-A miracle drug called “Water of Life” whose producer and origin are unknown.
-All of them are supreme items that are effective against all diseases and heal even defects.
-All of them are hard to get.
+A miracle drug called “Water of Life” whose maker and origin are unknown.
+All of them are supreme items that are effective against all diseases and even heal defects.
+All of them are hard to obtain.
 Asking for it would be pointless.”

 All sounded like a mythical item that only appeared in a story Walm had ever read.

-In reality, maintaining the present situation would be the best, but one year’s worth of eye medicine already consumed most of the money.
-If Walm didn’t get something equivalent to eye medicine, the light would be lost again from his eyes.
+In reality, it would be best to keep the current situation, but eye medicine for a year was already gobbling up most of the money.
+Above all, if Walm didn’t get something that equaled eye medicine, the light would go out of his eyes again.

 “Let me give you another piece of advice as a healing magician.
 I also like alcohol, but you’re just overkill.
 Your body odor is the alcohol itself.
 Please keep it moderate.”

-“Rest assured, my time for drinking has gone now.
+“Rest assured, my time for drinking is now over.
 Thank you for the examination.”

-Walm left the room with a small laugh.
-The receptionist was watching him from a long distance.
-When he bowed a little, the receptionist replied with a cramped smile.
+Walm left the room with a little laugh.
+The receptionist watched him from a great distance.
+When he bowed a little, the receptionist responded with a tense smile.

-Ironically, he could see the surroundings now after being hit by the reality that he had an incurable disease.
+Ironically, Walm could now see the surroundings properly after being hit by the reality that he had an incurable disease.
 He could see a bluish light shining through the stained glass into the room.

 The fog in his cloudy consciousness was blown away by the medicine.
 After losing his homeland, he lived a self-deprecating life.
 More than enough.
 There was no doubt that this would be the last opportunity.
-Now, he needed to think seriously about how he should live in the future.
+Now he had to seriously think about how he wanted to live in the future.

-It was really ironic.
-What moved Walm, who was drowned in alcohol and cigarettes, wasn’t the pleasant things such as love, friendship, and homeland, but the unbearable pain of the evil eye.
+What moved Walm, who was drowning in alcohol and cigarettes, wasn’t the pleasant things like love, friendship, or the recovery of his homeland, but the unbearable pain of the demon eyes.
+How ironic.

-It was safe to say that Walm was good at doing his assigned duties and jobs due to his original personality and military life.
-Even if it was a difficult task, he could bring himself to concentrate on it.
+It was safe to say that Walm was good at doing the tasks and jobs assigned to him because of his original personality and military life.
+Even if it was a difficult task, he could bring himself to focus on it.

-On the other hand, when told to live freely, Walm would feel like he just got crippled.
-Now, he had to abandon his decadent life and move forward even if he didn’t like it.
+However, when he was told to live freely, Walm felt he was just being crippled.
+Now he had to give up his decadent life and move on, even if he didn’t like it.

 Looking at one spot, an old memorial monument stood out.

-It was a statue of a soldier and a demon piercing each other, praising a soldier who was once killed in the attempt of the archipelago’s shaving of the Demon Territory.
+It was a statue of a soldier and a demon piercing each other to honor a soldier who was once killed in the Archipelago’s attempt to shave part of the Demon Territory.

-Schistostega was growing in clusters, probably because the statue hadn’t been maintained for a while.
+Schistostega grew in clumps, probably because the statue hadn’t been maintained for some time.

 Walm took out the flask, and shook it to check the contents.
-When he opened the lid, a thick liquor smells drifted into the air, irritating his nasal passages.
+When he opened the lid, a thick smell of liquor poured into the air, irritating his nasal passages.

-The contents were dripping into the silent statue.
-It was a farewell to show a kind of determination.
-That, alcohol wouldn’t be needed for a while.
+The contents dripped into the silent statue.
+It was a parting salute, meant to show some sort of determination.
+That, the alcohol wouldn’t be needed again for a while.
 A farewell to this lifestyle.

-After sprinkling all of the contents, Walm quietly started walking.
+After scattering the entire contents, Walm quietly walked away.

 TN: Schistostega, also called luminous moss, is known for its glowing appearance in darkness.